2022 Stanley Cup playoffs: (A2) Toronto Maple Leafs vs. (A3) Tampa Bay Lightning

 The Toronto Maple Leafs finished second in the Atlantic Division, earning 115 points.
 The Tampa Bay Lightning earned 110 points to finish third in the Atlantic Division.
 This was the first playoff meeting between these two teams.
 These teams split their four-game regular season series.

 The Lightning defeated the Maple Leafs in seven games.
-In Game 1, Maple Leaf's forward Auston Matthews provided two goals and an assist in Jack Campbell's 24-save 5–0 shutout.
-Victor Hedman had a goal and three assists for the Lightning in Game 2, giving Tampa Bay a 5–3 victory.
-In Game 3, Pierre Engvall provided three assists for the Maple Leafs, staving off a potential comeback from Tampa Bay and winning 5–2.
-In Game 4, the Lightning got off to a quick start, scoring three goals within the first eight minutes of the game en route to a 7–3 victory.
+In game one, Maple Leaf's forward Auston Matthews provided two goals and an assist in Jack Campbell's 24-save 5–0 shutout.
+Victor Hedman had a goal and three assists for the Lightning in game two, giving Tampa Bay a 5–3 victory.
+In game three, Pierre Engvall provided three assists for the Maple Leafs, staving off a potential comeback from Tampa Bay and winning 5–2.
+In game four, the Lightning got off to a quick start, scoring three goals within the first eight minutes of the game en route to a 7–3 victory.
 The Maple Leafs came back from a 2–0 deficit in Game 5 with William Nylander providing a goal and two assists in a 4–3 victory.
-In Game 6, although the Maple Leafs came back from a two-goal deficit, the Lightning's Brayden Point scored in overtime to extend the series to a seventh game in a 4–3 affair.
-In Game 7, Nick Paul scored twice while the Lightning defended their 2–1 lead onto the victory and a Second Round advancement.
-With their loss in Game 7 the Maple Leafs have lost eight consecutive playoff series.
+In game 6, although the Maple Leafs came back from a two-goal deficit, the Lightning's Brayden Point scored in overtime to extend the series to a seventh game in a 4–3 affair.
+In game 7, Nick Paul scored twice while the Lightning defended their 2–1 lead onto the victory and a second round advancement.
+With their game seven loss, the Maple Leafs lost eight consecutive playoff series and ten potential series-clinching games.
+After Florida won a playoff series for the first time since 1996, Toronto held the NHL's longest active playoff series win drought, as they last won a playoff series in 2004.